crosscode-nl/influxdblptool/README.md

 This will build a C++17 project with a main.cpp file.

-Now to add this library to the project you can use [FetchContent CMake module](https://cmake.org/cmake/help/v3.18/module/FetchContent.html).
+Now to add this library to the project you can use the [FetchContent CMake module](https://cmake.org/cmake/help/v3.18/module/FetchContent.html).

 The minimal requirement is to add: